-How to use Guided Access on iPhone and iPad
+Prevent others from snooping around on your phone with Guided Access

 How to use Guided Access

 - Launch the app you'd like the user to have access to.
-In this case, we used Camera.
+In this case, we used Music.

-- Triple click the Home button to launch Guided Access.
+- On iPhone or iPad with a Home button, triple-click the Home button, or on iPhone or iPad with Face ID, triple-click the Side button to launch Guided Access.

 Circle any areas of the screen that you would like to make inaccessible.